DataBrewery/cubes/doc/slicing_and_dicing.rst

 Facts
 =====

-To get list of facts within a cell use :meth:`cubes.AggregationBrowser.facts`:
+To get list of facts within a cell use :meth:`cubes.Browser.facts`:

 .. code-block:: python